ufidon/df/labs/lab04/README.md

 **2. Tasks**

 * (10% for each image)Analyzing [dftt images](http://dftt.sourceforge.net/) 1-10.
 All questions for each image must be answered.
 The webpage of each image needs to be read carefully.
+* You may do this lab on Windows or MacOS or Ubuntu, choose your convenient operating system.

 **3. Tools**